 As a result, the production of sunflower, soybeans, ground nuts and sesame has increased across the target area, leading to an increase in mill capacity utilization from 34% in 2015 to 56% in 2018.

-Our oil seed farmers have also realized an increase in the sunflower yield per hectare from 0.9 tons per hectare in 2014 to 1.3 tons per hectare in 2017.
+Oil seed farmers in Uganda have also realized an increase in the sunflower yield per hectare from 0.9 tons per hectare in 2014 to 1.3 tons per hectare in 2017.

 Here, the following milestones have been reached through the National Animal Genetic Resources Centre and Databank (NAGRC&DB) which is an Agency of the Ministry of Agriculture.

-- NAGRC has also improved the beef animal’s average daily weight gain to 250 gms per day with F1- 50% and this has reduced the market age tremendously from 3-4 years to 1-1.5 years.
+NAGRC has also improved the beef animal’s average daily weight gain to 250 grams per day with F1- 50% and this has reduced the market age tremendously from 3 to 4 years to 1 to 1.5 years.

 To ensure that Uganda benefits from this, 2, 305,194 kuroilers were distributed to 5,500 households and 40,000 birds have been exported to the regional markets.

-- On Government’s commitment to promote use of manure, organic fertilizers, inorganic fertilizers and appropriate irrigation technology to beat climate change challenges, we have done the following.
+On Government’s commitment to promote use of manure, organic fertilizers, inorganic fertilizers and appropriate irrigation technology to beat climate change challenges, government has done the following.

 Government has rolled out an e-voucher subsidy program to promote access to and use of fertilizers by farmers.